 Employees of GM plants who have been exposed to an unsafe work environment may have been put at risk with various dangerous products.

 If former or current workers in GM plants have been ill and diagnosed with lung conditions, it may be a result of occupational asbestos exposure.
 Affected employees have a valid claim against their employers, and should consider seeking experienced legal assistance.

 Joseph Lyon has 17 years of experience representing individuals in complex litigation matters.
 He has represented individuals in every state against many of the largest companies in the world.

 The Firm focuses on single-event civil cases and class actions involving corporate neglect & fraud, toxic exposure, product defects & recalls, medical malpractice, and invasion of privacy.

 The Firm offers contingency fees, advancing all costs of the litigation, and accepting the full financial risk, allowing our clients full access to the legal system while reducing the financial stress while they focus on their healthcare and financial needs.

-Asbestos can be found in homes built before 1980, construction sites, factories, schools, hospitals, warehouses and many military instillations.
-According to the National Institute for Occupational Safety and Health (NIOSH), there are 75 different jobs that can expose workers to asbestos, with those jobs primarily involving construction and manufacturing.
-Thousands of American workers are affected by asbestos each year.
+Asbestos can be found in many auto manufacturing facilities built before 1980.
+According to the National Institute for Occupational Safety and Health (NIOSH), there are around 75 different jobs that could expose workers to asbestos, with those jobs primarily involving construction and manufacturing.
+Thousands of American workers are still affected each year.